 - Make sure that children cannot see or reach the medicine.

 - Keep the medicine in the container it came in.

 Who to contact for more information?

-Your child’s doctor, pharmacist or nurse will be able to give you more information about Rectal diazepam and about other medicines used to treat seizures.
+Your child’s doctor, pharmacist or nurse will be able to give you more information about Diazepam and about other medicines used to treat seizures.

 England: NHS 111

 Version . © NPPG, RCPCH and WellChild, all rights reserved.
 Review by May 2018.

 The primary source for the information in this leaflet is the British National Formulary for Children.
 For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk.